..

 Decryption

 A note on what I am and am not publishing, because it matters here.
-The Track A recipe is complete: the key is hardcoded, it’s the same eight bytes for every xxwppp payload, and the pipeline is seven well-known steps.
-Anyone who read the first half of this post could rebuild a script that decrypts every one of those fraud payloads.
+The Track A recipe is complete: the key is hardcoded, it’s the same eight bytes for every xxwppp payload (a sister cluster of repos on the same loader), and the pipeline is seven well-known steps.
+Anyone who read this post could rebuild a script that decrypts every one of those fraud payloads.
 That is the whole problem with a hardcoded key.
 It buys no confidentiality at all, not against me and not against the next person.

 So I’m publishing the method and the lesson, not the loaded gun.
 You’ve seen the algorithm, the alphabet, the pipeline, and the fact that the key is f30db728....
 What I’m holding back is the copy-paste, turn-key script that takes a repo file in and prints runnable fraud code out.
 The method is the interesting part and the part defenders need; the turn-key tool only helps the next operator.
 Track B needs no such restraint, there’s nothing to hold back, because without the C2 key there is nothing to decrypt.